 The technique is really simple and requires no effort whatsoever.
 It just takes a little patience while you wait for the berries to dehydrate.

 Well, firstly, if you occasionally crave sweets (candies) nothing comes more natural than this.
-Providing you don’t gobble a whole jar of these ‘sweets’ your carbs allowance should occasionally accommodate 3g of extra carbs.
+Providing you don’t gobble a whole jar of these ‘sweets’, your carbs allowance should occasionally accommodate a few extra carbs.

 Are these sugar free mulberry sweets-candies really sugar free?
 Yes.
 There’s no need to add sugar or sweeteners of any kind.
 Of course, like all fruits, they contain inherent fructose, hence the carbs you need to be mindful of.

 Why do I choose mulberries instead of other berries?
 Because they are naturally very sweet, so they don’t need any added sugar to make them palatable.
 100g of fresh mulberries delivers 8g net carbs.
 In comparison, the ketogenic favourite, blueberry, contains 11.6g net carbs.
 Therefore, not only are mulberries lower in carbs, they are also much sweeter when dehydrated.

 Despite what you might read, mulberries are not tart like other berries, as long as they get a lot of sun.
 I have 1 white and 2 black mulberry trees, they all produce an abundance of pure juicy sweetness, not a hint of sharpness, tartness or sourness.
 I have just dehydrated a batch of very sweet-tasting strawberries, and they turned out extremely tart and hardly sweet, only really good for decorative purposes and to make fruit powder.
 Mulberry trees are not generally prone to disease, so don’t need to be sprayed with chemical nasties.